wangbingjie/blast/docs/dev_task_runner.rst

-To check that your task has been registered and is being run in blast go to `<0.0.0.0/admin/>`_ login and then go to `<0.0.0.0/admin/periodic_tasks/>`_ and you should see you task and its schedule.
+To check that your task has been registered and is being run in blast go to `<0.0.0.0/admin/>`_ login and then go to `<0.0.0.0/admin/periodic_tasks/>`_ and you should see your task and its schedule.

 You can check if you task is running without error by going to the flower dashboard at `<0.0.0.0:8888>`_.